-The caveat to using the little-known after-tax 401(k) contribution is that not every plan allows them.
+The hurdle to using the little-known after-tax 401(k) contribution is that not every plan allows them.
 That’s the first step, check to see if you’re allowed to do so.
 Secondly, just because you can doesn’t mean you should.
 The after-tax contribution will only benefit you in specific situations.
-First, we need to set the 401(k) stage.
+First, we need to set the after-tax 401(k) stage.

 401(k) contribution types